Best Affordable Medical Alert Systems

 • No trial period

 If you’re in the market for a home system, Medical Guardian offers two options – the MGHome Landline and the MGHome Cellular.
 As the names suggest, the primary difference between the two is in how they communicate.
-Most city dwellers will prefer the cellular system, since it provides the most reliable protection.
-If you live in a rural area, though, you may need a system that runs through a landline.
+The cellular system provides the most reliable connection.
+Of course, unless you live in an area with limited cellular service.
+In that case, the landline system is better.

-In either case, the system includes a base station and your choice of a wristband or pendant help button with a range of up to 1,400 feet.
-Both packages cost $149.95 up front with monitoring fees that range from $27.95 to $38.95 per month.
-You can also add fall detection for an extra $10 per month.
+Both systems include a base station and your choice of a wristband or pendant help button with a range of up to 1,400 feet.
+They also have the same upfront cost of $149.95.
+However, monitoring rates range from $27.95 to $38.95.
+You can also add fall detection to either package for an extra $10 per month.

 MGClassic Guardian from Medical Guardian